-There is also a sister project to this investment, Exploring IPM-compatible methods for spotted winged drosophila in berry crops (MT18010), which is being delivered by cesar.
-This component of the work involves desktop research that will put an Australian focus on existing spotted wing drosophila research; review of trial site results; and work to extend research findings.
-Communicating information on spotted wing drosophila and likely control measures (IPM-safe and otherwise) to berry growers and advisors will be key to the program.
+There was also a sister project to this investment, Exploring IPM-compatible methods for spotted winged drosophila in berry crops (MT18010), which was delivered by Cesar.
+This component of the work involved desktop research to put an Australian focus on existing spotted wing drosophila research.
+Communicating information on spotted wing drosophila and likely control measures (IPM-safe and otherwise) to berry growers and advisors was also a key component of the program.

 This project produced several resources to assist the berry industry in preparing for the potential arrival of spotted wing drosophila into Australia.
 These outputs are all related to the control of spotted wing drosophila within an IPM framework so that control of other key pests is not disrupted.

 - A control plan for implementation if spotted wing drosophila arrives in Australia, including recommendations for insecticides to be registered or permitted for use and costings for dealing with spotted wing drosophila

 Industry can also access the spotted wing drosophila extension pack produced under project Improving the biosecurity preparedness of Australian horticulture for the exotic spotted wing drosophila (Drosophila suzukii) (MT17005) which has a range of resources to support the raising of awareness and preparedness for spotted wing drosophila.

 Both components of project MT18010 was funded through Hort Innovation using multiple industry levies and contributions from the Australian Government.